Atlantic Beach Parks

 Bull Memorial Park

-Located in Bull Memorial Park, the Adele Grage Cultural Center consists of 2,500 square feet with a meeting/reception room (open for public reservation), a full-use kitchen, computers, a small theater, and the City of Atlantic Beach Recreation and Special Events offices.
-Contact 904-247-5828 for more information.
+Located in Bull Memorial Park, the Adele Grage Cultural Center and Gulliford Hall consist of 2,500 square feet with a meeting/reception room (open for public reservation), a full-use kitchen, computers, a small theater, and the City of Atlantic Beach Recreation and Special Events offices.

 Donner Park & Gail Baker Community Center

-Gail Baker Community Center has a large community room, a full kitchen (available for public reservation).
-The Center is home to the City's annual Fall Festival, Movies in the Park, Holiday Toy Party and has activities that include Homework Assistance/Tutoring, Senior Activities, flag football and more.
-For more information on activity dates or events contact LaTrenia Thomas at 904-247-5851.
+Donner Park is home to Gail Baker Community Center, which has a large community room, and a full kitchen -- and is available to reserve for parties and other events.
+The Center is home to the City's annual Fall Festival, Movies in the Park, and Holiday Toy Party, and has activities that include Homework Assistance/Tutoring, Senior Activities, and more.

 Dutton Island Preserve